tbidne/shrun/documentation/configuration.md

 **Arg:** `--console-log-command (on | off)`

-**Description:** The default behavior is to swallow logs for the commands themselves.
-This flag gives each command a console region in which its logs will be printed.
+**Description:** This flag gives each command a console region in which its logs will be printed, as opposed to swallowing command logs.
 Only the latest log per region is shown at a given time.
+Defaults to `on`.

 > [!NOTE]
 > When commands have complicated output, the logs can interfere with each other (indeed even overwrite themselves).
 We attempt to mitigate such situations: see [Strip Control](#strip-control).